Cost of Attendance

 What you want to do after you graduate.

 What the scholarship means in terms of achieving your educational goals.

 Express your gratitude.

-You can provide a photo or biographical sketch/resume to share with your donor.
+Please provide a photo or biographical sketch/resume to share with your donor.

 Your letter should be at least two paragraphs in length.